jumzzz/rust-action/10_process_threads_containers/README.md

 #### Answer #2
 - For each resource, there could be only one owner.
 It's a fundamental rule in Rust.
 To ensure that will happen, Rust have to move a resource from one thread to another.
 - This is the reason why you have to explicitly indicate the move variable, in order to allow the Rust compiler to move your target resource.

+#### Further Clarification for #2
+- Spawned subthreads can outlive their parents.
+That implies that ownership should pass to the subthread with `move`.